ashlesss/api_practice/update_log.md

 ### In `./scraper/dlsite.js`
 1. Contain all the fetching methods.
-2. An async method that will fetch and return a work's metadata and salesdata.
+2. A ~~async~~ method `scWorkAllData` that will fetch and return a work's metadata and salesdata.
+3. Fix variable(`url`, `work`, `sale`) didn't declare its type when created in `scGetMetadata`, `scGetSaledata`.
+And they cause to keep returning the same piece of data no matter what parameters are being put in.

 ## 7/3/2023